by Cleo DeLoner

 You pushed me in everything that I didn’t believe I was capable of.

 You trained me relentlessly with tough love.

-You trained me in multiple classroom work on how to administer first aid, read a map, read a compass.
+You trained me on how to administer first aid, read a map, and read a compass.

 You woke me up in the middle of the night to perform a detail, teaching me the importance of functioning effectively with sleep deprivation.

 You trained me how to survive in the heat, cold, rain, wind, and snow.

 You trained me to be a weapon.